cakeller43/static_blog/priv/posts/Backpressure_In_Distriubted_Systems.md

 Clients send messages from their outbound queue to `FooService`.

-The main benefit of this strategy is to spread the responsibility of storage across the system.
+The main benefit of this strategy is to spread the responsibility of storage across the system while limiting load.

+## Wrap Up

+Hopefully now you have an idea of strategies to consider when dealing with bursts of traffic in your system.
+These are not the only ways to solve the "overflowing queue" problem but they can help mitigate crashes without having to add additional services or hardware.